rwaples/popgen2017-pink_salmon/README.md

 * ./plots/Ne-Nc ratios.png

 #### And also a heatmap of the r^2 matrix used in the Ne estimate
 In these plots yellow is low LD and orange is high LD.
+You can see the raw r2 values in your ./work/Puget_EVEN.ld and similar files.
 * /plots/LD_Koppen_EVEN.png
 * /plots/LD_Koppen_ODD.png
 * /plots/LD_Nome_EVEN.png